These rules apply to ALL awards. For specific rules please see the separate sections.

 All claims must be submitted to the RSGB Awards Manager, John Dunnington G3LZQ, PO Box 36, Gilberdyke, East Yorks HU15 2WX.

 Application forms may be obtained from this address by sending an SAE.
-(A4 size please) Or by way of the Forms Page on this site.
+(A4 size please).

 The RSGB VHF and Microwave Committees reserve the right to refuse claims that they believe to be bogus or false.
 For the safe return of the QSL cards, adequate postage and a self addressed envelope must be sent with the application.
 If ‘Recorded’ or ‘Registered’ return is required then the appropriate completed stickers must be included as well the additional fee(s).